 Samsung Galaxy Android 10: What’s New

 Samsung’s version of Android 10 looks a lot different from the version Google releases for Pixel devices because it utilizes the company’s One UI (user interface).

-The company has developed two versions of the One UI.
+The company’s developed two versions of the One UI.
 The first, One UI 2.0, is on board the company’s first batch of Android 10 updates.